Alphabetical Plant Listing

 • Thrives in full sun in sandy, well-drained soils.
 Tolerates partial shade, but best flower production occurs in full sun.
 Requires little to no water.
 Water maximum twice per month in summer after the plant is established.

-• An excellent choice for beds and borders, coastal gardens, cottage gardens, prairies and meadows.
+• An excellent choice for beds and borders, coastal gardens, cottage gardens, prairies, and meadows.

 • No serious pest or disease issues.
-Keep an eye out for slugs, snails, aphids, powdery mildew.
+Keep an eye out for slugs, snails, aphids, and powdery mildew.
 Deer resistant.

 • Propagate by seed or basal cuttings.

-• While Lupinus arboreus is native from the San Francisco Bay Area south, it is considered invasive further north.
+• While Lupinus arboreus is native to the San Francisco Bay Area south, it is considered invasive further north.
 Around Humboldt Bay, it invades coastal dunes, replacing a diverse plant community with a dense monoculture of shrubs.

 • All parts, particularly the seeds, may cause severe discomfort if ingested.
 Toxic only if eaten in large quantities.
 Wear gloves and wash hands after handling.